nopnop2002/esp-idf-ftpServer/README.md

 ### FAT file system on SDMMC peripheral SDCARD
 You can select 1 Line Mode & SD card speed.
+SDMMC 4Line mode is difficult to use on the ESP32. (see below)
 ![config-filesystem-3](https://user-images.githubusercontent.com/6020549/140200541-e693e5df-acd0-42bc-9c90-ab47ed6885a9.jpg)

 ## WiFi Setting